Biden, Harris argue Democrats will preserve health care and Republicans would take it away | Politics

 - United States

 The White House has tried to make mifepristone more available as one of its few opportunities to protect women's ability to end their pregnancies.
-Afterward, Biden and Harris attended a campaign fundraiser in Raleigh.
+Afterward, Biden and Harris attended a campaign fundraiser in Raleigh that raised USD 2.3 million, said Cooper.
 Harris told supporters, ''This is the most existential, consequential and important election of our lifetime.''
 Biden asked, ''Does anyone here want to go back to 2020?'' and the crowd shouted, ''No.'' Biden's approval ratings on health care are among his highest on a range of issues, but he trails there, too, According to a February poll from AP and the NORC Center for Public Affairs Research, 42 per cent of US adults approve of Biden's handling of health care while 55 per cent disapprove.

 Trump has never detailed his health care proposals despite campaigning since 2016 on a promise to repeal and replace the Affordable Care Act.
 After Biden landed in North Carolina, Trump denied in a new social media post that he wants to ''terminate the ACA'', even though he had promised to do just that as recently as last week in Arizona.
 Trump pledged Tuesday, without providing any details, that he would make the Affordable Care Act better, stronger and less expensive.